Myanmar Junta Frees Hundreds Held for Anti-Coup Protests

-Hundreds of people imprisoned for protesting last month’s coup were released Wednesday in the first apparent gesture by the military to try to placate the protest movement.
+Hundreds of people imprisoned for protesting last month’s coup in Myanmar were released Wednesday in the first apparent gesture by the military to try to placate the protest movement.

-Witnesses outside Insein Prison in Yangon saw busloads of mostly young people, looking happy with some flashing the three-finger gesture of defiance adopted by the protest movement.
+Witnesses outside Insein Prison in Yangon saw busloads of mostly young people, looking happy with some flashing the three-finger gesture of defiance adopted by protesters.
 State-run TV said a total of 628 were freed.

 The prisoners appear to be the hundreds of students detained in early March while demonstrating against the Feb.
 1 coup that ousted the elected government of Aung San Suu Kyi.